aselshall/rm/hw/proposal.md

 - etc.

 ## 2. Project Summary
-#### Project Summary (1 page)
+#### Project Summary (*1 page*)
-- Background (why): Rationale for the proposed research including motivation, larger issue, your goals (broad and long-term), etc.
+- Background (why): Rationale for the proposed research, including motivation, larger issue, and broad/long-term goals
-- Objectives(what): Your research question, objectives (specific actions and measurable steps)
+- Objectives (what): Research question and specific, measurable objectives
-- Methods (how): Main methods and approaches that you will use
+- Methods (how): Main methods and approaches to be used
-- Expected results or major deliverables
+- Expected Results: Major deliverables or outcomes
-- Outcomes: Significance of the research including a summary of intellectual merits and broader impacts
+- Outcomes: Significance, intellectual merit, and broader impacts of the research

 ## 3. Introduction
 #### Background and context: Why
-- Provide what is needed for the reader to understand and appreciate your topic
+- Provide essential information for the reader to understand and appreciate your research
-- What is your research area: Provide background information about your research area and the importance of this research area
+  - Research area: Offer background information on the research area and its significance
-- What is your research site (if important): Provide information about your study site (including needs, opportunities, threats, etc.)
+  - Research site (if relevant): Detail your study site, including needs, opportunities, and threats
-- Motivation of research and why it is important (knowledge advancement, practical applications, transformative with respect to equity, etc.)
+- Explain the motivation for your research and its importance (e.g., knowledge advancement, practical applications, transformative effects on equity)

 #### Literature review: What has been done and what is needed?
-- What specific problem are you going to address
+- What specific problem are you going to address ?
-- Provide a summary with critical evaluation of previous related research
+- Summarize and critically evaluate previous related research
-- Identify gaps, inconsistencies, or areas that require further exploration
+- Highlight gaps, inconsistencies, or areas needing further exploration
-- Provide justification of your research by clearly and explicitly stating what is new
+- Justify your research by clearly stating what is new

-#### Problem statement: What you propose to study is clear and new
+#### Problem statement: What you propose to study should be clear and new
-- Research question: Clear and concise description of what issue you are going to address
+- Formulate a clear and concise research question
-- Justify the need for your research by linking to gaps or issues identified in literature review
+- Justify the need for your research by linking it to gaps or issues identified in literature review

-#### Objectives: What do I exactly want to do
+#### Objectives: What do I exactly want to achieve?
-- Provide the list of objectives that will be achieved (specific actions and measurable steps) that directly connect to your research problem
+- List objectives that will be achieved ensuring they are specific, actionable, and measurable, directly linked to your research question

 ## 4. Method
 #### Research design